 Premenstrual syndrome (PMS)

-Premenstrual syndrome (PMS) has a wide variety of symptoms, including mood swings, tender breasts, food cravings, fatigue, irritability and depression.
+Premenstrual syndrome (PMS) has a wide variety of signs and symptoms, including mood swings, tender breasts, food cravings, fatigue, irritability and depression.
 It's estimated that as many as 3 of every 4 menstruating women have experienced some form of premenstrual syndrome.

 Symptoms tend to recur in a predictable pattern.
 But the physical and emotional changes you experience with premenstrual syndrome may vary from just slightly noticeable all the way to intense.